AdobeDocs/experience-manager-screens.en/help/user-guide/perpetual-takeover-channel.md

 The following page showcases a use case that emphasizes on setting up a project on how to create a Perpetual TakeOver channel that plays for a specific time day and time continuously.

-## Use Case Description {#use-case-description}
+## Use case description {#use-case-description}

-This Use Case explains how to create a channel that *takes over* from the normal playing channel for a display or group of displays.
+This use case explains how to create a channel that *takes over* from the normal playing channel for a display or group of displays.
 The takeover occurs for a specific day and time perpetually.
 For example, there is a Perpetual TakeOver channel that plays every Friday from 9:00 A.M. through 10:00 A.M.
 During this time, no other channel should play.
 The following example showcases creation of a perpetual takeover channel that plays allows the content to play every Wednesday for two hours from 2:00 P.M. through 4:00 P.M.

 ### Preconditions {#preconditions}